bduke13/3D_graphics_engine/README.md

 ## How to run the code in this repository

 1. Download the executable folder in its entirety (missing files may cause the code not to run properly).
-2. Double click on the "[Neocis Software Assignment](/executable/Neocis Software Assignment)" application
+2. Double click on the [Neocis Software Assignment](/executable/Neocis Software Assignment) application
 3. You will see the text:
 4.